gschampagne/nbody_phys512_grace/README.md

 ## Phase 2
 ### Physics Implementation
-Added Numba implementation to speed everthing up (literally sped up by 400x)
+Added Numba implementation to speed everything up (literally sped up by 400x)
 #### Numba-accelerated gridding and interpolation
-- `_grid_particles_numba`: High-performance CIC mass deposition from particle positions to a 2D density grid, with support for periodic and non-periodic boundaries via an integer flag.
+- `_grid_particles_numba`: Very fast CIC mass deposition from particle positions to a 2D density grid
-- `_interpolate_acceleration_numba`: Numba-accelerated CIC interpolation that maps grid accelerations back to per-particle accelerations, matching the same weighting scheme as the gridding step.
+- `_interpolate_acceleration_numba`: Also fast CIC interpolation that maps grid accelerations back to particle accelerations, matching the same weighting scheme as the gridding step

-Added to class NBodySimulator the following functions located in `config.py`.
+Added to class NBodySimulator the following functions located in `config.py`

 #### _cic_weights_and_indices
 Cloud-in-Cell interpolation weights and grid indices for particle positions.
 Returns the base indices (i, j), neighbor indices (i1, j1), and four bilinear weights (w00, w10, w01, w11) used in both gridding and interpolation steps.
-- CIC is first order accurate (2D cubic spline was slower when I tried)

 #### compute_potential
 Computed graviational potential by convolving density with softened potential from a single particle.
 FFT is used for the convolution sicne we have done this before in class + assignments.
 ```math
 \phi = F^{-1}[ F[ρ] · F[φ] ]
 ```
-wehre F represents the fourier transform.
+where F represents the fourier transform.

 Softened potential from a single particle is
 ```math
 \phi_{single} = - \frac{G}{\sqrt{r^2 + \epsilon^2}}
 ```
 where `r` = length from the particle and `ε` = softening length.
-The softening is to prevent infinite force at r=0.
+The softening is to prevent infinite force at r=0

-By convoluting the density field with `φ_single` we get the sum of contributions from all particles which is total potential `φ`.
+By convoluting the density field with `φ_single` we get the sum of contributions from all particles which is total potential `φ`

 #### compute_acceleration
-Computes acceleration field from potential by taking gradient `-∇φ` using finite differences.
+Computes acceleration field from potential by taking gradient `-∇φ` using finite differences
-- Periodic boundaries: uses centered differences everywhere with manual index wrapping at the edges.
+- Periodic boundaries: uses centered differences everywhere with manual index wrapping at the edges
-- Non-periodic boundaries: uses centered differences in the interior and forward/backward differences at the domain edges.
+- Non-periodic boundaries: uses centered differences in the interior and forward/backward differences at the domain edges

 central difference
 ```math